-Don’t assume that potential dates does not want to hear about your family.
+Don’t assume that potential dates do not want to hear about your family.
 Many people are open to kids/grandkids and will happily listen to your stories.
 Be sure to ask about your date’s family and remember that having people who love you in your life is very attractive.

-Now you’ve clarified what you’re looking for, edited your photos and done role playing with your dating coach, you’re ready to sign up for a dating app.
+Now you’ve clarified what you’re looking for, edited your photos, and done role-playing with your dating coach, you’re ready to sign up for a dating app.
 The most mainstream dating apps for women over 50 include: